xyliatgithub/EN650654-2025/LabFour/readme.md

     Mozilla Firefox -> Settings -> Preferences -> Privacy and Security -> clear Data -> Cached web Content -> Clear.

 - Task 3.a
-  - Use three VMs A, B and C.
+  - Use three VMs A, B and C. (machine A: running the firewall; machine B: outside of the firewall; machine C: outside of the firewall, running telnet server)
   - Provide a screenshot of each captured traffic on each machine.
   - When you telnet to machine C you should use the command as: ssh -L 8000:Machine_C_IP:23 seed@Machine_B_IP and vice versa.